 Proper management of waste reduces health risks, improves safety, reduces environmental impact, improves our sustainability initiatives, and reduces costs.
-Our global waste goal is driven by following recycling more, and follows our waste management hierarchy of:
+Our global waste goal is driven by following the O-I Waste Management Fundamental, which establishes global measurements, benchmarks best-inclass practices, promotes using less and recycling more, and follows our waste management hierarchy of:

 - I. Prevention

 - 2. Minimization

 - 3. Re-use

+3 GOOD HEALTH

 - 4. Recycle

 - 5. Energy Recovery

 - 6. Disposal

 The Waste Management Fundamental establishes procedures that help reduce our impact on the environment and related costs, as well as minimum expectations for our waste management process: inventory, characterization, waste determination, minimization, collection, handling and storage, shipment, disposal, internal audits, training, and records.

 Waste is assessed and tracked through a written inventory.
 Currently, all regions track waste in various databases.
 In Europe, waste data is tracked throughout the year in an integrated internet-based system.
 As we look to continuously improve, we are working to integrate all regions into this system.